bespinian/blog/content/posts/git-the-important-parts/index.md

 #
 ```

-In this case we have decided to squash the commits `21fdccb` and `6d5b293` into `1abfa9f`.
+In this case, we have decided to squash the commits `21fdccb` and `6d5b293` into `1abfa9f`.
 After exiting this dialog, Git asks us what to do with the commit messages of the commits we are about to squash:

 ```shell
 # This is a combination of 3 commits.